anon-blue/anon.blue/README.txt

-                                scroll down to find out why the fuck it says
+                                scroll down to find out whyfgrg fuck it says
                                 ne   at the top of the page